 Like: what do you mean there’s only one IB school in the whole region?
 And what if you want your kids to follow a Finnish curriculum??
-How come most of society decides to send their kids to public schools, where teachers are overtired, and facilities lacking?
+How come most of society decides to send their kids to public schools, where teachers are overtired and underpaid, and facilities lacking?

 7. Feeling hot?
 Turn on the ac!
 Oh, wait…

 Nowhere in the world will you ever find such an abundance of air conditioning units like in the Middle East.
 Admit it, you got used to easily manipulating the temperature around you and wearing the same outfit at home all year round!
 What if I told you that you will have to spend your summer cooling down in front of an open refrigerator, because ac might not be a piece of standard house equipment in other parts of the world…?

 8. You wonder why the waitress in the only pizza place open after 9pm doesn’t seem overly excited to see you.

 You got so used to the amazing Filipino waiting staff that everyone in your home country seems ultra-grumpy in comparison. 😉 You’re considering giving a 1-star review because you didn’t hear a loud & cheerful “Hello, how are you today?!” upon entering.
 Get off your high horse! 😉

 9. You expect your apartment building to have a pool, or at least a small gym.